redhat-developer/vscode-rsp-ui/README.md

 }
 ```

 A single top-level element name mappings has a value of an array of individual mappings.
 Each mapping has a source-path and a deploy-path.
-It is assuemd that the same file may be in multiple folders.
-A xml file, for example, may be available as a source file, but also exist in a build output directory.
+It is assumed that the same file may be in multiple folders.
+An xml file, for example, may be available as a source file, but also exist in a build output directory.
 A .class file, on the other hand, may exist in a java incremental builder output folder, as well as in a build system output folder.

 Mappings should be arranged such that the most up-to-date folder is near the bottom of the list, so that if the server iterates through them in order, the most recent change will be the last one copied in.